Skip to content

 Returned Checks

 The University does not resubmit checks.
-If a check is returned to Student Apartments, a $20.00 service fee will be added to the resident's account (including, but not limited to, checks returned for stop-payments, insufficient funds, or refer-to-maker).
+If a check is returned to Sunnyside Apartments , a $20.00 service fee will be added to the resident's account (including, but not limited to, checks returned for stop-payments, insufficient funds, or refer-to-maker).
 If a resident has a second returned check, the resident will be required to make payments in cash only for the next twelve (12) months.
 A third returned check requires a resident to pay by cash only for the remainder of their residency.
 Residents must make cash payments in person to the cashier at the Main Office.

 uparrow